denten-books/plain-text/1-chapter.md

 location where thinking happens.
 Rather, Wittgenstein suggests, we are witnessing a metaphor: some set of correlations between two distinct activities.
-And it may be that the correlations themselves are what we mean by thinking.
-Neither brain nor paper make sense as *the* site of cognition in isolation, just like it would not make sense to interrupt a metaphor---"that memory the warder of the ~brain~ (from *Macbeth)---and then look for it in the remaining snippet.
+And it may be that the correlations themselves are what we mean by "thought."
+Neither brain nor paper make sense as *the* site of cognition in isolation, just like it would not make sense to interrupt a metaphor---"memory the warder of the ~brain~ (from *Macbeth)---and then look for it in the remaining snippet.

 Our difficulty in locating the definitive site of thought points to the inadequacy of Cartesian dualism between body and mind.
 Neither physical nor mental descriptions of thought are sufficient to locate the site of cognition, Wittgenstein argues.
-As an example of such a difficulty, and likely having a passage from Descartes in mind,[^ln1-descartes] Wittgenstein asks, "Can a machine think" [@wittgenstein_blue_1965, 16]?
-But the problem, as Wittgenstein explains, is not one of finding a machine that can do the job---of manipulating signs for example.
-The problem lies in the ability of a machine to enact the full metaphor.
+As an example of such a difficulty and likely having a passage from Descartes in mind[^ln1-descartes] Wittgenstein asks, "Can a machine think" [@wittgenstein_blue_1965, 16]?
+The problem, as he explains, is not one of finding a machine that can do the job---of manipulating signs, for example.
+It lies in the ability of a machine to enact the both sides of the metaphor.
 The manipulation of signs must correspond to something else.
-Severed from some other, analogical structure, the "blind" manipulation of signs is a meaningless actvity.
-Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (manipulation of signs) and something else (the internal state of the mechanism).
+Severed from some other analogical structure the "blind" manipulation of signs is a meaningless actvity.
+Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (mechanism).

 Wittgenstein extends his thought experiments about reading machines in his *Brown Notebook.* Let us study the word "reading," he suggests.
 By reading, he means the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print" [@wittgenstein_blue_1965, 119].
-Reading once again is first "mechanical" reading, without a sense of "understanding" or interpretation.
+Reading once again is "mechanical" reading, without a sense of "understanding" or interpretation.
 What happens when an average child reads a newspaper, for example?
 "His eyes glide along the printed words, he pronounces them aloud or to himself, but other words he pronounces after having seen their first few letters only, other again he reads out letter by letter."
 The child acts as a "reading machine" when he pays no attention to what he reads, even when he speaks the words out loud.
 Yet he reads "faultlessly like a reliable machine."
 Another child merely pretends to read.
 He guesses at the words, and on occasion repeats things "by heart", without actually seeing them on the page [@wittgenstein_blue_1965, 121-22].

 Wittgenstein continues to complicate such edge cases, challenging his audience's intuitions of what it means to read and to understand.
 He gives also